A More Sustainable World: Movements & Markets

 Stockholm Public Library

 Experience a special tour of the Stockholm Public Library, an architectural masterpiece and home to more than two million volumes and nearly two-and-half million audiobooks.
 Regarded as one of the city’s most notable structures, the library was designed by Swedish architect Gunnar Asplund.
 Join us to explore the Swedish innovations created within these walls that are now found in academic buildings across the globe and to discuss the smart-design implemented by Asplund in his creation of the building in the 1920s.
+An introduction to the library and tour will be given by City Librarian Katti Hoflin and Communications Officer Ewa Andersson.

 Royal Swedish Opera